 Local Authorities Election Act (LAEA) Engagement

-Local government elected officials and administrators are invited to provide input by July 31, 2018 on how local elections are conducted in municipalities, school boards, Metis Settlements and irrigation districts.
+On June 20, 2018, a discussion guide and accompanying survey on proposed policy changes to the Local Authorities Election Act (LAEA) was published.
+All Albertans were invited to provide input on the proposed policy directions and how local elections are conducted in municipalities, school boards, Metis Settlements and irrigation districts.

 The most recent General Election occurred on October 16, 2017.

 - Roles and Responsibilities of Officials in Local Government

 - What Every Councillor Needs to Know!

 For Summer Villages, the Nomination Period can occur in June and/or July, with Election Day to be held four weeks after the Nomination Period closes.
 Check with your local summer village for specific dates.

 In-person Returning Officer Training was offered in May and June 2017.

 If you are a Returning Officer or other municipal election official, please refer to the following: